 20% of the total canine commercially balanced diet.

-How many eggs can a dog should eat everyday?
+How many eggs can a dog eat every day?

-A dog should not consume more than 1 egg per day.
-For smaller dogs and pups the quantity is less.
+A dog should not consume more than one egg per day.
+For smaller dogs and pups, the quantity is less.